nhkhiemSWE/introduction_to_HTML_CSS/exercise/lesson_7/README.md

-# Lesson 6: HTML Structure
+# Lesson 7: Display property

 In this lesson, we will learn about the display property